Posted by Henry Payne - 10 July 2018

 A really simple integration might process an Excel document into your tracking system.
 A more advanced integration would provide full system to system information sharing with real-time updates of goods.

 Like any chain, your supply chain is only as strong as its weakest link.
 Your integration with your trading partners is one of those links that can be strengthened with the right provider in place.
 Crossfire works directly with your suppliers to make the integration as minimally technically taxing for you as possible.
-Customers can leave it to us to always deliver.
+Customers can leave it to us to always deliver, this is a practical case study from the iconic craft beer company, Honest Brew, on exactly how they evolved their supply chain integration to grow their business (and make things like their craft beer advent calendar possible!).

 At Sandfield, we provide a fully managed service for cloud EDI and API with our Crossfire offering.
 We manage everything including the setup, maintenance and monitoring of your EDI and API.
 Crossfire can be integrated with any system through API’s or message transfer, eliminating manual data entry so you have more time to focus on business performance.